AI-Assisted Scientific Assessment: A Case Study on Climate Change: Conclusions

 \section{Conclusions}

-In our experiment, 13 scientists completed a synthesis of 79 papers in 46 total person-hours to arrive at a scientific assessment of a complex topic.
-The work involved 104 revision cycles.
-AI-generated revisions were utilized 3 times more frequently than manual edits.
-Nearly 100\% of the AI-generated content was retained in the final report.
-Despite high retention, humans added 58\% of the final content ensuring technical depth and accuracy.
+The distinction between scientific \emph{review} and \emph{assessment} is central to understanding our findings.
+The \assistant excelled at synthesizing and summarizing the literature (the ``What''~\citep{Borton1970}).
+But human expertise remained essential for evaluating evidence quality, articulating uncertainty, and forming scientific judgment (the "So What").
+This pattern is consistent with a productive \emph{cognitive offloading} workflow~\citep{shaw2026thinking}, where experts strategically delegate mechanistic sub-tasks (drafting, literature retrieval, cross-referencing, consistency checks) to AI while retaining deliberative control over scientific synthesis and revision.
+Our findings suggest that the scope of AI assistance can extend to verification-poor tasks, where an authoritative state of knowledge is constructed through expert consensus when needed to inform high-stakes decisions (the "Now What").

-Our findings suggest that the scope of AI co-scientists can extend well beyond verification-rich tasks into open-ended research questions where ground truth and an authoritative state of knowledge is constructed through expert consensus.
-Hybrid intelligence architectures are central to this paradigm: while AI is highly effective at information processing, human expertise remains essential for ensuring scientific rigor, breadth, and nuance.
-This augmentative approach enables expert groups to accelerate research.
-Furthermore, embedding AI within expert workflows creates a feedback loop that may facilitate the acquisition of tacit process knowledge characteristic of advanced research, and the ability to integrate conflicting viewpoints.
+Hybrid intelligence architectures are central to this paradigm: while AI is highly effective at information processing, human expertise remains essential for ensuring scientific rigor and nuance.
+This augmentative approach enables expert groups to accelerate research on long-horizon problems.
+Furthermore, embedding AI within expert workflows creates a feedback loop that may facilitate the acquisition of tacit process knowledge characteristic of advanced research, and the ability to integrate conflicting viewpoints by AI.
 Moving forward, we envision these environments playing a central role in the development of trusted full-stack co-scientists.

-In the context of climate science, this paradigm may provide key tools to monitor and refine risk assessments of uncertain aspects of the climate system such as tipping points
+Our verification-poor framework opens several concrete research directions for AI-for-Science: (1)~LLM-as-Judge systems trained on expert interaction traces from collaborative assessments; (2)~simulation baselining using AI agent groups as experimental controls, enabling counterfactual comparisons without human participants; (3)~longitudinal objective metrics such as policy integration speed and citation impact of AI-assisted assessments; and (4)~community protocols and shared metrics for cross-study comparison in human-AI co-authoring research.
+We view this work as a first step toward a systematic empirical agenda for AI in verification-poor domains.